emmenru/DD2421/README.md

 See answer for Assignment 5.

 <h2>Assignment 7</h2>
 If you had to pick a classifier, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?

 Motivate from the following criteria:

-* outliers
+* outliers:
 * irrelevant inputs (part of the feature space is irrelevant):
 * predictive power:
 * mixed types of data (binary, categorical or continuous features):